April 12, 2023

 Recently we surveyed membership on their preference for General Membership Meetings (GMM).

-The will of membership is for GMM to stay online for the time being.
+The will of membership is for GMM will start in person May GMM 2023.

 Employers continue to utilize online meetings.

-Steward Meetings will continue to be held online as attendance increased and the Stewards have noted their preference.
+Steward Meetings will continue to be held online as attendance increased and the Stewards have noted their preference in a recent survey.

 Masks and sanitizer are provided at the door (or wash hands).